johnPertoft/text-to-image-slack-bot/README.md

 Put secrets in `.envrc`, they will be automatically loaded by `direnv`.

 ## TODO
-- Put model files in container / gcs
-- Use AsyncApp instead?
-- Use SocketMode?
-- Maybe some kind of setup with sending jobs to a queue and give some feedback immediately?
-- Sometimes getting "ghost" responses, some missing ack or something?
-- Share stuff between devcontainer and app image
-- Include the model files in the image.
+- [ ] Figure out why regular python/ubuntu image is not working on ml cluster with gpus.
+- [ ] Have a single Dockerfile, with multiple build targets for dev container and prod.
+- [ ] Automatic build/deploys via CI.
+- [ ] Add option to pass in arguments to model inference.
-- Restrict valid ip ranges for requests
+- [ ] Restrict ip ranges for requests?
-- Maybe build via cloud build?
-Permissions errors when running from gcp instance.
-- Automatic builds/deploys.
+- [ ] Use slack SocketMode instead?
-- Fix temporary names like john-test- prefix
+- [ ] Fix temporary names like john-text- prefixes
-- Save all generated images in some bucket/bigquery?
+- [ ] Save all generated images in some bucket/bigquery?
-- Rate limit by user id?
+- [ ] Maybe build via cloud build?
+- [ ] Add support for image as input?
+- [ ] Add support for image inpainting?

 ## Setup
 <details>